aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 3.1.0 ####
+- Released 2018/03/25
+- New features
+	- Map tentative to TRANSP:OPAQUE instead of TRANSPARENT, feature request 94.
+	- Add event mapping configuration to map Outlook public events to default visibility instead of public, feature request 98.
+Set this option as default for google profiles.
+- Bug fixes
+	- Fix translation for OL2007 toolbar, ticket #821.
+	- Update some Russian and German translations.
+	- Fix integration tests.
+	- Fix selection of reports in Listview.
+	- Fix report name parsing for large sequence numbers.
+	- Ticket 842: read all pages from google task service.
+	- Retry without sync-token if sync-token is invalid.
+	- Fix mapping of weekday recurrence rule with FREQ=DAILY;BYDAY=MO,TU,WE,TH,FR ticket #847.

 #### 3.0.0 ####
 - Released 2018/02/10
 - **WARNING**: This release is a major upgrade and needs .NET framework 4.6.1 as minimal requirement.
 Automatic upgrade won't work if you still have only .NET framework 4.5 installed.
 Install and upgrade manually in that case!